Setting Up Code Signing for iOS Projects

-Fastlane Match is one of the Fastlane tools, and it allows for seamless configuration on code signing in both the development environment and on CircleCI.
-Fastlane Match stores all of your code signing keys and provisioning profiles in a git repository/AWS S3 Bucket/Google Cloud Storage, and downloads and installs the necessary keys and profiles with a single command.
+Fastlane Match is one of the Fastlane tools, and it allows for seamless configuration for code signing in both your local development environment and on CircleCI.
+Fastlane Match stores all of your code signing certificates and provisioning profiles in a git repository/AWS S3 Bucket/Google Cloud Storage, and downloads and installs the necessary certificates and profiles when required.

 bundle exec fastlane match init

-and follow the instructions to configure the Match repository.
-After configuration is complete, run
+- Follow the instructions to configure the Match repository

 bundle exec fastlane match developmentto generate and install the Development certificates and profiles

-fastlane match adhoc to generate and install the Ad-hoc distribution
+bundle exec fastlane match adhocto generate and install the Ad-hoc distribution certificates and profiles.

 Before setting up Match you must ensure that the code signing settings in your Xcode project are configured as follows:

-On CircleCI, Fastlane Match will need to be run every time you are going to generate an Ad-hoc build of your app.
-The easiest way to achieve that is to create a custom Fastlane lane just for that.
-It is best practice to create a Fastfile similar to the following:
+On CircleCI, Fastlane Match will need to be run every time you build and sign your app.
+The easiest way to do this is to add the

-fastlane match to work correctly, you must add
+match action to work correctly, you must add

 before_all in your

 Fastfile.
 This ensures that a temporary Fastlane keychain with full permissions is used.
 Without using this you may see build failures or inconsistent results.

 # fastlane/Fastfile default_platform :ios platform :ios do before_all do setup_circle_ci end desc "Build and run tests" lane :test do scan end desc "Ad-hoc build" lane :adhoc do match(type: "adhoc") gym(export_method: "ad-hoc") end ... end